unifieddigitalmedia/sinopiainnTravelApp-IOS/Carthage/Checkouts/braintree_ios/README.md

 For v3 integrations, please follow the [v3 manual integration instructions](https://github.com/braintree/braintree_ios/blob/3.x/Docs/Manual%20Integration.md).

+Complete v4 manual integration instructions are still in-progress.
 Note that for apps targeting iOS 8+, you may add `Braintree.xcodeproj` to your Xcode workspace and add the frameworks to the app target **Embedded Binaries** section.

 ## Supporting iOS 9